This post may contain affiliate links. Please see our disclosure policy.

 SIX: Transfer the mochi to the board with a wooden spoon.
 It will be VERY sticky and stretchy.
 It will be very hot at this point so be careful and wait until it comes down to room temp so you can handle it.
 Sprinkle it with a little cornflour.
 Divide into 8 pieces and flatten with your hand.

-EIGHT: Roll each ball in cocoa powder.
+EIGHT: Roll each bite in cocoa powder.
 Freeze to firm up for a 3-4 hours and take out of the freezer to enjoy whenever you want

 Cooking Tips: